-APIs allow companies to innovate faster.
 The economic potential for the Flemish agri-food sector is great.
-But the global API economy is also a threat to the local agri-food system.
+But the global API economy can also potentially threaten the local agri-food system.
 APIs can be used cross-sectorally by virtually any application builder.
 New disruptive, often non-agricultural, non-Flemish multinational players are poised to roll out API-based services in the agri-food sector.
+Due in part to a declining number of Flemish farmers, Flemish agri-food companies are under pressure.
+Doing nothing in the data sharing and API economy sector could mean a loss of market share, employment and new investments.

-Partly due to a declining number of Flemish farmers, Flemish agri-food enterprises are under pressure.
-Doing nothing in the data sharing and API economy sector could mean a loss of market share, of employment and new investments drying up.
-We expect this project to clarify the urgency and reveal the economic benefits for providers and users: one can market data as a product, valorize domain knowledge, explore new (international) distribution channels and develop new services through API integration, etc.
+This project has clarified the urgency and exposed the economic win for providers and users alike.
+A realization has grown that one can market data as a product, valorize domain knowledge, explore new (international) distribution channels and develop new services through API integration, etc.

 |Effective start/end date||1/09/20 → 28/02/23|